troyhacks/MoonLight/docs/modules/modules.md

 ## Functional

+A module is a generic building block to create server and UI functionality which can be activated through the menu.

+MoonBase-Modules are inspired by WLED usermods, further developed in StarBase and now in MoonBase (using the ESP32-Sveltekit infrastructure)

+See [Demo](module/demo.md) and [Animations](module/animations.md) for examples

+Press the ? on any module to go to the documentation.

+## Technical

 With Moonbase Modules it is possible to create new module entirely from one c++ class by only defining a json document describing the data structure and a function catching all the changes in the data.
 Http endpont and websockets are created automatically.
 There is no need to create any UI code, it is entirely driven by the json document.

-This is inspired by WLED usermods, further developed in StarBase and now MoonBase (using the ESP32-Sveltekit infrastructure)

-See [Demo](module/demo.md) and [Animations](module/animations.md) for examples

-## Technical
+Each module has each own documentation which can be accessed by pressing the ? and is defined in the [docs](https://github.com/ewowi/MoonBase/tree/main/docs) folder.

+To create a new module:

 * Create a class which inherits from Module
 * Call the Module constructor with the name of the module.